NixOS/nix-pills/pills/06-our-first-derivation.md

 Many things are empty in that `.drv`, however I'll write a summary of the [.drv format](http://nixos.org/~eelco/pubs/phd-thesis.pdf) for you:

 1. The output paths (there can be multiple ones).
-By default nix creates one out path called \"out\".
+By default nix creates one out path called "out".

 2. The list of input derivations.
 It's empty because we are not referring to any other derivation.
 Otherwise, there would be a list of other .drv files.